ryanhoedt/ELK-Stack/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- 'Filebeat'collects and parses system logs from the server and forwards them to Elasticsearch and Logstash for indexing and Kibana for easy visualization.
+- Filebeat collects and parses system logs from the server and forwards them to Elasticsearch and Logstash for indexing and Kibana for easy visualization.
-- 'Metricbeat'records metrics and statistical data and services running on the server such as CPU usage, memory, file system, disk and network input/output statistics and allows them to be viewed in Kibana.
+- Metricbeat records metrics and statistical data and services running on the server such as CPU usage, memory, file system, disk and network input/output statistics and allows them to be viewed in Kibana.

 ### Using the Playbooks
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: